 By combining the information obtained from specialized lab tests with a comprehensive assessment of an individual's health history and lifestyle factors, functional nutrition practitioners can develop highly individualized nutrition plans and lifestyle recommendations that address the specific needs and goals of each person.
 This approach allows for targeted interventions and empowers individuals to take an active role in their own health and well-being.

-Chronic Disease Prevention and Blueberries: What Is The Link?
+Blueberries and Health: What Is The Link?

 [signup]